markcox80/data-flow/doc/schedulers.md

 Runnables which perform I/O can use the predicate `BLOCKING-ALLOWED-P` to obtain permission from the scheduler to block.

+## Sequential and Parallel
+A scheduler which is a subclass of `DATA-FLOW:SEQUENTIAL-SCHEDULER` has at most one runnable executing.

+A scheduler which is a subclass of `DATA-FLOW:PARALLEL-SCHEDULER` is able to execute more than one runnable simultaneously.
+The number of threads available to the scheduler can be obtained using the function `DATA-FLOW:NUMBER-OF-THREADS`.

 # Sequential Scheduler
+The scheduler returned by the function `DATA-FLOW.SEQUENTIAL-SCHEDULER:MAKE-SEQUENTIAL-SCHEDULER` is the basic implementation of the scheduler protocol.
+It assumes that the underlying common lisp runtime has no thread support.

 # Thread Pool Scheduler
+The thread pool scheduler allows multiple runnables to be executed simultaneously if the common lisp runtime has thread support.
+If no thread support is available, the scheduler returned is a subclass of the sequential scheduler.

+The function `DATA-FLOW.THREAD-POOL:MAKE-THREAD-POOL` creates a thread pool scheduler which uses a specified number of threads.

 # Resource Scheduler
+The resource scheduler is a thread pool scheduler which executes runnables if and only if sufficient resources are available.

+The function `DATA-FLOW.RESOURCE-SCHEDULER:MAKE-RESOURCE-SCHEDULER`
+creates a resource scheduler using the specified number of threads, the specified available resource (see below) and a function which computes the required resources for a runnable.

+The resource maintained by a resource scheduler must implement the following resource pool protocol:
+- `(DATA-FLOW.RESOURCE-SCHEDULER:TEST-RESOURCES-P RESOURCE-POOL RESOURCES)`
+- `(DATA-FLOW.RESOURCE-SCHEDULER:TEST-AND-CLAIM-RESOURCES RESOURCE-POOL RESOURCES)`
+- `(DATA-FLOW.RESOURCE-SCHEDULER:RETURN-RESOURCES RESOURCE-POOL RESOURCES)`

+The predicate `TEST-RESOURCES-P` returns non nil if `RESOURCES` can be removed from the `RESOURCE-POOL`.

+The function `TEST-AND-CLAIM-RESOURCES` returns a new resource pool which has `RESOURCES` removed from the pool.

+The function `RETURN-RESOURCES` returns a new resource pool which has `RESOURCES` added to the pool.

+An implementation of the resource pool protocol is provided for a resource which can be modelled using a non negative real.

+# Implementing a new scheduler
+Users are able to write their own scheduler if the above implementations are unsatisfactory.

+One requirement of all schedulers is that the scheduled or execution queue must not be equivalent to a last-in-first-out queue.
+Such a strategy can result in certain applications failing to progress.